 Sitting at my desk without moving (except for cigarette breaks).
 Sixteen hours per day.

 For several years, that was my routine.
 That’s what I did, day-in, day-out, week after week, month after month.
 It’s no mystery that I ended up looking like the Michelin Man after compounding that routine for six years.

 Of course, there was also a “before” before the before picture.
 There’s always a before.
 Where you are right now is the compound effect of every decision you’ve ever made, and all of your habits and routines thus far.

 Compare any two photos of yourself, taken at different times in your life.
 What caused the changes (good or bad) between the two pictures?

 Everything you did routinely between those two dates.

-If you want your current photo to become your “before” picture, then you need to change what you do consistently.
+Therefore, if you want your current photo to become your “before” picture, then you need to change what you do consistently.

-Of course you could go to the gym six times a week, and go on a cabbage soup diet for a month, and you’d probably lose a bunch of weight.
+Of course, you could go to the gym six times a week, and go on a cabbage soup diet for a month, and you’d probably lose a bunch of weight.
 But you won’t sustain it – and as soon as you revert back to your old routine, then you’ll go back to the old results.